 This isn’t new, as I’ve lived this way as early as the first grade.
 In our class was a very smart boy named Scottie…always first to raise his hand and always with the correct answer so I simply slid my desk near Scotties.
 Not to cheat from his test papers but to put myself in the company of success, as successful people seem to radiate positive energy.
-Besides, it was a simple move that required only common sense…my kind of thinking.
+Besides, it was a simple move that required only common sense.

 Jumping ahead… As I hit that magical age of thirteen; like most young boys I also discovered the ladies undergarment section of the Sear’s Catalogue but my enchantment was short lived, soon being replaced with a secret subscription to Playboy.
 Again, my thought pattern was simple.
 If I wanted to look at scantily clad ladies then why settle for second best.

 That went over big; at least for a while until one day the postman delivered my so called ‘Motorcycle Magazine’ with the brown paper wrapper torn nearly in half.
 As Murphy’s Law took over; it was also the day mom happened to pick up the mail.
 I’ll never forget her standing there, arms folded across her chest as she yelled upstairs, “Stevie!
 Your; ‘Motorcycle Magazine’ is here …but when did they start putting half-naked ladies on the cover?”
 Clearly I was busted so not caring for eye contact; I asked if she wouldn’t mind just slipping it under my door.
-I never saw that issue and for some strange reason my subscription also got cancelled.
+I never saw that issue and for some strange reason my subscription to Playboy abruptly ended.

-Now I was in a pickle; no girlfriend, no subscription to my favorite magazine and last, but certainly not least…no muscles.
+Now I was in a pickle; no girlfriend, no subscription to my favorite magazine, and no muscles.
 How was I to get another girlfriend when I was literally skin and bones!

-Over the years I’ve always tried to surround myself with positive, energetic and successful people and that idea has culminated with the staff we have at StrongHold Gym today.
-Many of the class instructors and personal trainers have full time careers outside the gym, in addition to raising their families; yet each day they leave any excess baggage at the front door as they emerge inside with total concentration on their efforts.
+Over the years I’ve always tried to surround myself with positive, energetic and successful people and that idea has culminated with the staff at StrongHold Gym today.
+In addition to raising their families, many of the class instructors and personal trainers have fulltime careers outside the gym; yet each day they leave any excess baggage at the front door as they emerge inside with total concentration on their efforts.
 Both the staff and members really have become extended family, making it a pleasure to go to work each day…if work is what you call it!